Chapter 5 – Political parties and candidates (08/2021)

 - special ballot voting kits must not be provided to third parties

-- candidates must give advance notice if they expect to accompany large groups of electors to register to vote in the RO office
+- candidates must give advance notice if they expect to accompany large groups of electors to register to vote in your office

 - the count of the votes of local electors